 Many of North Lake Tahoe’s cultural offerings are available to explore year-round.
 Thunderbird Lodge photo courtesy of Eric Russell.

 North Lake Tahoe is home to quite a bit of exciting history and more than a few fabulous landmarks.
-Adventurous families can learn all about the region’s past thanks to the widespread availability of tours at historical sites like the Thunderbird Lodge and galleries like Squaw Valley’s Olympic Museum or the Tahoe Maritime Museum.
+Adventurous families can learn all about the region’s past thanks to the widespread availability of tours at historical sites like the Thunderbird Lodge or the Tahoe Maritime Museum.

 Captivate the imaginations of your family with epic sites like that of Vikingsholm Castle in Emerald Bay, or get an inside look at Tahoe’s natural history at Tahoe’s Science Center, where exhibits, lectures and other features pertaining to North Lake Tahoe’s unique ecology can be explored.
 If you want to make an afternoon or evening out of your cultural excavations, various organizations like the Tahoe Adventure Company offer tours of the region that will give your family unprecedented access to Tahoe up-close.